AbdurRafay-Qureshi/Auto-Image-Caption/README.md

 > **Transform your images into searchable, organized masterpieces!** 📸

-Ever stared at a folder full of images and thought, *"What was this photo about again?"* Say goodbye to the guessing game!
-Auto-Image-Caption uses the power of **Mistral's Vision AI** to automatically generate detailed descriptions for your images and embeds them directly into the metadata.
-Talk, search, and organize your photos like a pro—all with zero manual effort!

-Perfect for photographers, digital archivists, content creators, or anyone drowning in a sea of unnamed images.
-Your future self will thank you.
+We’ve all been there: scrolling through a folder of 500 images titled "IMG_8432," trying to remember which one was from that specific shoot or vacation.
+It’s a mess, and let’s be honest—no one has the time to manually tag every single photo.

+I built (or "Check out") Auto-Image-Caption to solve exactly that.
+It uses Mistral’s Vision AI to "look" at your photos and write detailed descriptions directly into the metadata.
+It makes your library searchable and organized without you having to lift a finger.
+Your future self will definitely thank you for this one.

 ---

 ## Features

--  **AI-Powered Descriptions** - Leverages Mistral's state-of-the-art vision model to generate detailed, natural-language descriptions
--  **Metadata Embedding** - Automatically embeds descriptions into image EXIF/metadata (supports JPEG, PNG, WebP)
+-  **AI-Powered Descriptions** - Uses Mistral’s Vision AI to actually "see" your photos and describe them in plain English.
+No more generic tags; you get real context.
+-  **Metadata Embedding** - Descriptions are baked directly into the image files (EXIF/metadata).
+It works seamlessly with JPEGs, PNGs, and WebPs, so the info stays with the photo wherever it goes.
--  **Automatic Logging** - Every processing run is logged with timestamps—track what you've processed and when!
+-  **Automatic Logging** - Every run is timestamped and logged.
+You’ll always know exactly which folders you’ve already tackled and when.
--  **Metadata Verification** - Use `check_metadata.py` to verify descriptions were successfully added
+-  **Metadata Verification** - Includes a handy `check_metadata.bat` script so you can double-check that your descriptions were saved correctly without opening every file.
--  **Secure Configuration** - API keys stored safely in `.env` files (never committed to version control)
 -  **One-Click Execution** - Just double-click `run.bat` and let the magic happen!
--  **Multiple Format Support** - Works with `.jpg`, `.jpeg`, `.png`, and `.webp` files
+-  **Multiple Format Support** - Whether your library is full of `.jpg`, `.jpeg`, `.png`, or `.webp`, we’ve got you covered.

 ---